wyhmichael/wdio-logger-afterSession-issue/README.md

 # This repo is created using `npm init wdio`

-## This repo shows uses cases of wido logger
+## This repo shows use cases of wido logger

 ### There are 3 test cases under `test/specs` folder